Is this the first official image of the OnePlus 5?

 Related: OnePlus 5 latest

-The image differs greatly from an earlier leak that showed the dual cameras in the centre of the phone..
+The image differs greatly from an earlier leak that showed the dual cameras in the centre of the phone.

-However, aside from the camera array, there's not a lot to be discerned from the render, but the design itself looks a little like the current iPhone models.
+However, aside from the camera array, there's not a lot to be discerned from the render, other than the design itself looking a little like the current iPhone models.

 The firm has already confirmed it’ll have the Snapdragon 835 processor on board, but the company has remained tight-lipped about the other specs.